Pregnancy Essentials Every Mom To Be Should Have

 A Good Prenatal Class

 Hilary has been an OB nurse since 2001.
-She’s offering an online prenatal class that is meant to empower you and put your mind at ease about labor and delivery.
+She’s offering a free online prenatal class that is meant to empower you and put your mind at ease about labor and delivery.

 These are SO helpful.
 A Belly Band is a stretchy piece of fabric that fits over jeans or pants so you can leave them unbuttoned and unzipped while having things look seamless.
 They usually come with a silicone non slip ring so they don’t slide around.
 I used my belly band from the end of the 1st trimester until well into the third until I was too big for it to make a difference!